goldbergyoni/nodebestpractices/README.turkish.md

 <br/><br/>

-## ![✔] 2.4 Handle errors centrally, not within an Express middleware
+## ![✔] 2.4 Merkezi hata işleyicisi kullanın, Express middleware içerisinde hataları işlemeyin

 **TL;DR:** Error handling logic such as mail to admin and logging should be encapsulated in a dedicated and centralized object that all endpoints (e.g. Express middleware, cron jobs, unit-testing) call when an error comes in